-Outcry over 'mutilated' Kurdish fighter
+Outcry over dead Kurdish female fighter

 - Why Turkey is targeting Kurdish enclave in Syria

-Two videos emerged earlier this week, and the woman was soon identified as Barin Kobani.
+A video emerged on social media earlier this week, and the woman was soon identified as Barin Kobani.

 The footage shows a group of rebels standing around the bloodied body of a woman lying on the ground.
-Parts of her torso appear to have been cut.
+The body has a deep abdominal wound.

 "We hold the Turkish government responsible for this heinous act," Kurdish-led authorities said.

-One unconfirmed report claimed she had been captured alive before being killed.
+Barin Kobani's family were among thousands of people who took part in a mass funeral in Afrin on Saturday for people killed in the conflict

-Turkey has not publicly commented on the issue.
-The rebels involved in the videos have not been identified.
+Turkey has not publicly commented on the video.

 Thousands of people have been displaced by the Turkish-led offensive, launched by President Recep Tayyip Erdogan in a bid to crush the YPG, which controls Afrin and more than 400km (250 miles) of Syria's northern border.

-Note: Correction: An earlier version of this story referred to two videos showing Barin Kobani's body.
-One of the videos is now thought to be of a second dead female fighter.